iwr-wasteless/iwr/README.md

 For more information, see the [wiki](https://github.com/iwr-wasteless/iwr/wiki/Design-ideas-and-MVP), e.g.: [Design ideas](https://github.com/jamesray1/iwr/wiki/Design-ideas-and-MVP) and [Contact checklist](https://github.com/jamesray1/iwr/wiki/Contact-checklist).

 Again, please sign [this petition](https://secure.avaaz.org/en/community_petitions/Local_councils_Incentivize_waste_reduction_by_weighing_general_waste_and_charging_for_the_weight/) if you support this proposal.

+## Acknowledgements
+Thanks a lot to Marco Morky, Adam Ray, and others for your feedback.